It's Knives Out day on Netflix – with maverick detective Benoit Blanc back to solve his most difficult case yet.

 If you've not decided whether to watch the film while it's playing in cinemas or to wait for streaming, watching the trailer below might help you to make up your mind:

-Wake Up Dead Man: A Knives Out Mystery is released in cinemas on 26th November and coming to Netflix on 12th November.
+Wake Up Dead Man: A Knives Out Mystery is released in cinemas on 26th November and is available to watch on Netflix right now.
 Sign up for Netflix from £5.99 a month.
 Netflix is also available on Sky Glass and Virgin Media Stream.

 Ad